spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ![gcp cluster profile view](/tutorials/deploy-clusters/gcp/clusters_public-cloud_deploy-k8s-cluster_gcp_cluster_profile_stack_view.png)

 The review section gives an overview of the cluster profile configuration you selected.
-Click on **Finishing Configuration** to create the cluster profile.
+Click on **Finish Configuration** to create the cluster profile.

 You can update cluster profiles after the creation process.
 You can modify cluster profiles by adding, removing, or editing layers at any moment.